Nosto/wiki-docs/implementing-nosto/advanced-implementation/accessing-state-with-selectors.md

 ```
 {% endcode %}

-The code above is valid and does not have any issues.
-However, Nosto provides a shorthand for this case, allowing you to select multiple properties from the object a bit easier.
+Nosto also offers a shorthand version for selecting multiple properties, the `Pick` function.
+With this function, selecting multiple properties from the object becomes easier.

 {% code title="Example" %}
 ```jsx